A-I-H/thasm/README.md

 - Jump operations

 That's it right now I'm currently following a tutorial so more features will come in the future!

+Ps: Info about how to write and use thasm will be written soon.